-We appreciate the opportunity to testify on the Federal Aviation Administration's (FAA) budget and programs.
+We appreciate the opportunity to submit this statement for the record on the Federal Aviation Administration's (FAA) budget and programs.
 At just over \$8.8 billion, FAA's fiscal year 1995 budget request represents a 2-percent increase over the fiscal year 1994 appropriation.
 This includes \$2.3 billion for facilities and equipment (F&E); \$4.6 billion for operations; \$1.7 billion for the Airport Improvement Program (AIP); and \$267 million for research, engineering, and development (RE&D).
 About \$6.6 billion will be charged to the Airport and Airway Trust Fund; the remaining \$2.2 billion will be charged to the General Fund.
-At these levels, outlays would exceed trust fund receipts from user fees that are estimated at under \$6 billion for fiscal year 1995.
+At these levels, expenditures would exceed trust fund receipts from user fees that are estimated at under \$6 billion for fiscal year 1995.
 Accordingly, the fiscal year 1995 budget would continue the trend of drawing down the trust fund balance.

 Against this financial backdrop, FAA faces significant challenges.
 How FAA meets these challenges will have profound effects on airports, airlines, and the traveling public.
-Our testimony today will focus on issues associated with the air traffic control (ATC) modernization program, work force operations in a period of downsizing, the use of Airport Improvement Program (AIP) funds, and research and development efforts for detecting explosives.
+At the Subcommittee's request, our statement focuses on issues associated with the use of Airport Improvement Program (AIP) funds, the air traffic control (ATC) modernization program, and FAA's response to the Aviation Security Improvement Act of 1990.
 The information we are presenting is based on the reports and testimonies we issued in the past year, our ongoing work, and information provided by FAA.
-Our relevant reports and testimonies are listed in appendix III, including the annual status report on modernization that we issued to this Subcommittee last week.
+Our relevant reports and testimonies are listed in appendix III.
 Our major points are as follows: